Matheus-Alexander/MotoboyScript/README.md

-# ZAX - Motoboy Script
+# Motoboy Script
-For this project's documentation, access https://matheus-alexander.github.io/ZAX_MotoboyScript/.
+For this project's documentation, access https://matheus-alexander.github.io/MotoboyScript/.

 # Usage
 Clone the repository or download, extract and ```cd``` into the lastest release, and run: